Nikhil-Kumar-Patel/Tiny_Oriented_Object_Detection/README.md

 ## Introduction

-The purpose of this project was to reproduce the results presented in the paper **"[Original Paper Title]"** and explore the effects of network optimization techniques like pruning, quantization, and Huffman encoding on the model’s performance and size.
+The purpose of this project was to reproduce the results presented in the paper **"Dynamic coarse-to-fine learning for oriented tiny object detection"** and explore the effects of network optimization techniques like pruning, quantization, and Huffman encoding on the model’s performance and size.

 ## Results